View the merger from the HRM Angle

 Develop the 'HR' Project Plan

 A project plan is a critical document that directs and supports the whole process of integration and should be continuously updated to include the latest developments.
 The project plan should define the tasks to be performed in order of their priority.
 The owner for each task has to be identified and the responsibilities assigned.
 It is also important to note that the owner enjoys the authority to carry out the task successfully.
 Each task has to be given a due date of completion and the owner should keep track of the developments and record them.
 There should be common forum for exchange of information among the different task owners.
 In all probability, these tasks would be interrelated and the success of the project depends on effective coordination among all the task owners.
 Project plan is designed for any merger or acquisition.
 But, how many HR departments take the pains of designing a project plan exclusively for the HR activities planning.
+The project plan should also take into consideration some unavoidable hurdles that may arise and provide for contingencies. |

 It is also important to note that the support of other departments like the Finance and the Legal departments is essential for the successful implementation of the integration plan.
 Therefore, the inputs from these departments should be taken into consideration while working on the plan.